OpenEvalProject/evals/manuscripts/elife-42383/v2/manuscript.md

 To assess the anatomical source of the evoked transients, we turned to an aphakia mouse line, in which mutation of the pitx3 gene prevents the development of dopamine neurons selectively in the substantia nigra pars compacta (SNc) while sparing VTA dopamine neurons (Nunes et al., 2003; van den Munckhof et al., 2003).
 We confirmed this depletion in our mice using TH immunolabel (Figure 4D).
 To obtain within-animal comparisons for aphakia mice, we randomly interleaved unstimulated ‘sham’ imaging epochs during which we collected images without electrical stimulation.
 We found that wild type mice had significantly larger FFN transients than aphakia mice (Figure 4E).
 The aphakia slices showed a small but significant difference between stimulated and unstimulated experiments, possibly arising from spared VTA neurons (Figure 4F).
 Thus, SNc dopamine neurons are the primary contributor to FFN102 release in the GPe.

-## FFN102 release reveals differences in dopamine release between striatum and GPe
+### FFN102 release reveals differences in dopamine release between striatum and GPe

 To examine the frequency dependence of FFN102 release in striatal and GPe dopamine synapses, we evoked FFN transients with 10 Hz and 50 Hz trains.
 We observed a main effect of frequency on FFN transients which was mostly due to the effects on GPe (two-factor ANOVA, p<0.001).
 Within the striatum, we did not observe significant differences in FFN transient size at 10 Hz and 50 Hz stimuli (Figure 5A).
 In contrast, within the GPe, the area under the curve for the transient evoked by 50 Hz was significantly higher than for 10 Hz (Figure 5B,C).

 ![Figure 5.](https://cdn.elifesciences.org/articles/42383/elife-42383-fig5-v2.jpg)

 **Figure 5.:** (A) FFN transients evoked in the striatum by five pulses (red lines) at 10 Hz, gold traces, or 50 Hz, dark gray traces (N = 9 slices for 10 Hz stimuli, N = 12 slices for 50 Hz stimuli; shading represents SEM).
 (B) FFN transients evoked in the GPe by five pulses at either 10 Hz, bright blue traces, or 50 Hz, dark blue traces (N = 52 slices for 10 Hz stimulation, N = 68 slices for 50 Hz stimulation).
 (C) The AUC %ΔF/F for the period from 0 to 300 ms from stimulus onset.
-Striatal responses were not significantly different at higher frequencies (CI95 of %ΔF/F at 10 Hz = [12.6,19.1] versus at 50 Hz = [14.7,26.5]), whereas GPe showed significantly higher AUC %ΔF/F at 50 Hz than 10 Hz (CI95 of %ΔF/F at 10 Hz = [3.46, 5.99] versus at 50 Hz = [9.28, 11.5]), significance assessed using two-tailed unpaired t-test, p < 0.001).10.7554/eLife.42383.009Figure 5—source data 1.10.7554/eLife.42383.010Figure 5—source code 1.
+Striatal responses were not significantly different at higher frequencies (CI95 of %ΔF/F at 10 Hz = [12.6,19.1] versus at 50 Hz = [14.7,26.5]), whereas GPe showed significantly higher AUC %ΔF/F at 50 Hz than 10 Hz (CI95 of %ΔF/F at 10 Hz = [3.46, 5.99] versus at 50 Hz = [9.28, 11.5]), significance assessed using two-tailed unpaired t-test, p < 0.001).

 We then addressed whether the differences in kinetics and size of FFN transients between the striatum and the GPe might result from differential reuptake, which might broaden the signal.
 For these experiments, we performed within-slice paired measurements of FFN transients in ACSF alone and after 10 min of perfusion with 10 μM nomifensine-containing ACSF.
 Nomifensine slightly decreased the FFN transient size in the striatum (Figure 6A,B), but not in the GPe (Figure 6C,D).
 Neither the decay time to its half-maximum value (Figure 6E) nor the shape of the decay were altered by nomifensine (Figure 6F), indicating a lack of a role for DAT in altering evoked FFN102 signals.

 ![Figure 6.](https://cdn.elifesciences.org/articles/42383/elife-42383-fig6-v2.jpg)

 **Figure 6.:** (A) FFN transients imaged in the striatum for slices perfused first with ACSF alone followed by ten minutes with nomifensine.
 (B) The average AUC during the stimulus was 8.56 for control slices with a CI95 = [6.92,10.20], and for nomifensine, the average AUC was 5.90 with a CI95 = [3.94, 7.85] (paired t-test, p < 0.05).
 (C) FFN transients imaged in the GPe for slices similarly treated.
 (D) The average AUC during the stimulation time period was 4.16 with a CI95 = [2.56, 5.75], and for nomifensine, the average AUC was 2.78 with a CI95 = [0.81, 4.75] (paired t-test, p > 0.05).
 (E) Decay constants of log-transformed GPe traces show the time for the transient to decay to 10% of its initial value.
 Treated slices had an average decay time of 2.09 s, CI95= [1.56, 2.62], and untreated slices had an average of 2.20 s, CI95= [1.61, 2.79].
-(F) Goodness-of-fit measurements for log-transformed traces.10.7554/eLife.42383.012Figure 6—source data 1.10.7554/eLife.42383.013Figure 6—source code 1.
+(F) Goodness-of-fit measurements for log-transformed traces.

 The greater release of FFN102 in GPe at higher frequencies (Figure 5) suggested that GPe dopamine axons might have the capacity to generate large FFN transients.
 Indeed, we occasionally observed transients in the GPe of comparable size to striatum (Figure 7A).
 Surprisingly, GPe regions with large FFN102 transients did not exhibit obvious FFN102 puncta within the field of view (Figure 7B).
 We then examined if the large GPe transients were due to the presence of any puncta.
 To do so, we measured AUC values for transients and their correlation with the Canny Edge sum, a measure of high contrast edges of an image, specifically those around fluorescent puncta and neuropil (Figure 7C).
 We found very little correlation between GPe transient magnitude and Canny Edge values (R = 0.051) and found a similarly low correlation between GPe transient magnitude and initial image fluorescence (R = −0.062).
 Thus, neither the number of puncta nor the initial image fluorescence appeared to be related to the variability in FFN transient size.

 ![Figure 7.](https://cdn.elifesciences.org/articles/42383/elife-42383-fig7-v2.jpg)

 **Figure 7.:** (A) A representative FFN transient from striatum, blue, and a ‘hotspot’ within the GPe, red.
 (B) Canny filtered masks were calculated from the average of each field of view’s baseline images, returning a pixel value of ‘1’ if the area has a high contrast and otherwise ‘0’.
 The fields of view that produced these transients are shown, both in their raw form and as a Canny edge filtered image.
 White scale bar = 10 µm.
 (C) For each field of view, the Canny edge sum (x axis) is displayed with the amplitude of its FFN transient (y axis).
 Correlation values are shown for GPe (n = 494 fields of view) and striatum (n = 84 fields of view).
 (D) An area of a representative brain slice containing the GPe.
 The two axes display distance in µm along the long axis of the GPe.
 (E) Points oriented to show imaging locations along the long axis of the GPe, with colors corresponding to their AUCs.
 Slices are shown from left to right, from more lateral to more medial slices.
 (F) Histograms showing the distance between pairs of all fields of view imaged within a slice.
 The distributions are split into four quartiles, where pairs in the top quartile both had the largest FFN transients compared to other pairs in the same slice.
 Similarly, pairs in the bottom quartile both had smaller FFN transients compared to the other 75% of pairs.
 (G) A plot of the derivative of the fluorescence intensity over time, averaged over the fields of view for each region (N = 84 for striatum, N = 494 for GPe).
 (H) Values of the derivative of the fluorescence intensity over time, for three intervals: 100 ms prior to stimulation, 100 ms after the first pulse, and 100 ms after the second pulse.
 Error bars represent the mean with CI95.
 All non-overlapping error bars were significant at p < 0.001.
-The mean value for the derivative at the first pulse was 0.86% for the striatum and 0.20% for the GPe.10.7554/eLife.42383.015Figure 7—source data 1.10.7554/eLife.42383.016Figure 7—source code 1.
+The mean value for the derivative at the first pulse was 0.86% for the striatum and 0.20% for the GPe.

 We next examined whether the regions of high release were spatially clustered.
 We found that GPe slices rarely contained more than one such ‘hotspot’ of FFN release (Figure 7D,E).
 To quantify these observations, we segregated fields of view from a slice, assuming each field contains a putative release area, into four equal clusters based on the AUC from that field of view.
 We measured the distance between putative release areas (Figure 7F).
 If the hotspots were clustered, we would expect that the distribution of the top quarter of fields of view to have a small distance between pairs of release sites.
 We found that the most active areas were not closely spaced, and were as likely to be neighbors with a low releasing area as a high releasing area.